keiji-imai/blog/content/rants/aot/index.md

 title: "To You, 2000 Years From Now"
 date: 2023-11-23
 draft: False
-description: "Why you need to watch Attack on Titan"
+description: "Attack on Titan: war, humanity, and the value of life"
-summary: "Why you need to watch Attack on Titan"
+summary: "Attack on Titan: war, humanity, and the value of life"
 ---

-This is a spoiler-free rant on why you need to watch the anime Attack on Titan.
+Here's my spoiler-free rant on why you need to watch the anime Attack on Titan.

 ## Intro

-I have been lucky enough to experience a couple things that were so wonderful it changed how I view the world.
+I have been lucky enough to experience a couple things that were so wonderful that they immediately changed my worldview.

 One of those experiences was a sushi restaurant in Japan.

 We had found a small sushi place that had four stars on google maps.
-The menu was just a $20 course and a $30 course and I ordered the $30 course.
+The menu was just a $20 course and a $30 course with no descriptions, and I ordered the $30 course.
 The chef handed each piece of sushi over the counter as he finished making them.

 {{< carousel images="images/sushi/*" aspectRatio="16-9" interval="2500">}}

 I didn't know it was possible for food to taste so good.
 Every bite was heaven.
-The flavor, the texture, the warmth -- it was all perfection.
+The flavor, the texture, the warmth -- I don't have the vocabulary to describe how good it was.

-Ever since, I can't help but feel scammed whenever I eat out (especially in the US).
+Ever since, I can't help but feel scammed whenever I eat out.
+Especially in the US.
 I still love good food, but nothing I've eaten has come close to that sushi.

 Attack on Titan changed how I see storytelling in the same way that sushi store changed how I see food.
 I absolutely love Game of Thrones, Star Wars, Ender's Game, and Lord of the Rings, but Attack on Titan is on a different level.